paan234/AI05-repo-2/README.md

 - Table

 The model is trained with dataset from [Diamonds](https://www.kaggle.com/datasets/shivam2503/diamonds).
+This classic dataset contains the prices and ohter atributes of almost 54,000 diamonds.
+It's a great dataset for beginners learning to work with data analysis and visualization.

 ## 2. IDE and Framework
 This project is created using Spyder as the main IDE.
 The main frameworks used in this project are: